cedadev/jasmin-docs-hugo-relearn/content/Interactive Computing/creating-a-virtual-environment-in-the-jasmin-notebooks-service/_index.md

 - notebook
 title: Creating a virtual environment in the jasmin notebooks service
 ---

-# Creating a virtual environment in the JASMIN Notebooks service.

 This article describes:
   * how to create a virtual environment
   * how to make the notebook service recognise your new environment as a kernel
   * how use your new kernel